leimath/pdf4qt-ext/README.md

 > [!WARNING]
 > Not an installer!
 Just an extractor

-It is a handy script to extract the tool from https://github.com/JakubMelka ,[Pdf4Qt](https://github.com/JakubMelka/PDF4QT) appimage.
+It is a handy script to extract the tool from @JakubMelka ,[Pdf4Qt](https://github.com/JakubMelka/PDF4QT) appimage.
 It is a really cool pdf viewer/editor with a lot of good features.

 Rationale: